 CLI

-The agentdbg CLI lists runs, starts the local viewer, and exports runs to JSON.
-Storage is under ~/.agentdbg/ by default (overridable with AGENTDBG_DATA_DIR).
+The maida CLI runs the bundled demo, scaffolds a project, lists trace-backed runs, starts the local viewer, exports runs to JSON, and gates runs against baselines.
+Storage is under ~/.maida/ by default (overridable with MAIDA_DATA_DIR).
+Current runs are identified by OTel trace IDs; the CLI keeps the user-facing argument name RUN_ID for compatibility and accepts short trace ID prefixes.
 For all configuration options and precedence, see the configuration reference.

 Lists recent runs (by started_at descending).